zacharyss99/NewsJuice/README.md

 ## References

-For this project we have used ChatGPT, Gemini and tools like app.eraser.io for learrning purposes.
+For this project we have used ChatGPT, Gemini and tools like Figma, app.eraser.io for learrning purposes.

 ## 📜 License